• home • contact

 Light & Motion Sola 1200

-Images are captured in RAW format on 64gb SD cards.
-The use of RAW leaves me with the widest options for work in the digital darkroom.
 The digital darkroom is currently an Apple iMac.
 I use Adobe Lightroom and Photoshop in the image workflow and upload to the site with FileZilla.
 The site is maintained with Dreamweaver, viewed on Chrome and is hosted on 123, so far without problems.
-Previous camera setups were:-